Cinema of East Asia

-The Cinema of East Asia is cinema produced in East Asia or by people from this region.
-It is part of cinema of Asia, which in turn is part of world cinema.
+The Cinema of East Asia refers to the film industries of countries located in East Asia.
 The most significant film industries that are categorized as East Asian cinema are the industries of Mainland China, Hong Kong, Japan, South Korea, and Taiwan.
 The term is sometimes confused with Southeast Asian cinema, as the cinematic traditions between the two Asian sub-regions have their own uniquely distinct markers that are often conflated and incorrectly referred to as such, which include the likes of Singapore, Malaysia, Indonesia, Vietnam, Thailand, and the Philippines.

+East Asian cinema is responsible for several genres distinct from the cinema of other regions.
+These genres include Martial arts films and Anime.
+While East Asian cinema was initially relegated to local audiences, its global influence steadily increased.
+Each country included in East Asian cinema has its own prominent directors, actors, and actresses.

 Styles and genres

-The scope of East Asian cinema is huge and covers a vast array of different film styles and genres, as the region's rich cinematic traditions are particularly well-known internationally for its production of the following types of genres such as:
+The scope of East Asian cinema is huge and covers a vast array of different film styles and genres, as the region's rich cinematic traditions are particularly well-known internationally for its production of the following types of genres: